-BOSTON — The former University of Texas head tennis coach pleaded guilty Wednesday in federal court for his role in the massive college cheating scandal, according to the Department of Justice.
+BOSTON — Former University of Texas head tennis coach Michael Center pleaded guilty in April in federal court for his role in the massive college cheating scandal, according to the Department of Justice.

 The admissions scandal involved cheating on college entrance exams including the SAT and ACT.
 It also involved securing admissions for prospective students by bribing coaches to admit them into athletic programs, regardless of athletic ability.

-Michael Center made his appearance in a Boston courtroom Wednesday afternoon.
-He's accused of taking a $100,000 bribe to get a student into UT.
+Michael Center made his appearance in a Boston courtroom on Apr.
+24. He's accused of taking a $100,000 bribe to get a student into UT.

 "Michael Center is a very good man," said his attorney, Jack Cunha.
 "He made a bad mistake, a criminally bad mistake.
 He has helped countless people.
 He's mentored countless people over the course of a long career.
 He's very sorry for what he did, and at this point he wants to make amends."